A gear ratio is calculated by dividing the number of teeth of the driving gear by the number of teeth of the driven gear.

 Rear End Gear Ratio Calculator

 Axle ratio or rear end gear ratio is calculated by dividing the number of teeth on the ring gear by the number of teeth on the pinion gear.
+This gear ratio calculation is used by our diff gear calculator.
 Most differentials nowadays will have a sticker on the outside with axle ratio information.
 That way you don’t have to take apart a differential and manually count the teeth on the gears just to calculate axle ratio.

 Gear Ratio Calculator

 If your vehicle doesn’t have a sticker or it has worn off there is another method for roughly calculating the axle ratio.
 You will have to put the vehicle on a hoist or jack stands so that the tires are in the air and then mark the axle and the driveshaft.
 While spinning the tire one complete rotation count how many spins the axle does.
 This should give you a rough idea, and then you can estimate based on common axle ratios.
 For instance, common axle ratios for Toyota Trucks are 4.10, 4.56, 4.88, and 5.29 so if you counted almost 5 rotations then it is likely a 5.88:1 axle ratio.
 It is also becoming increasingly easier to find mechanical information such as axle ratio online.
 However, use care because if the differential is not the stock standard option then you may have to manually calculate it.